Using your card abroad

 We won’t block your card if we see you using it in a different country.
 Instead, we'll tell you the local exchange rate when you arrive, and send you a spending summary of your trip when you get home.

-We don't charge any fees for paying by card 🙅♂️
+We don't charge any fees for paying by card when abroad 🙅♂️

 We also don’t mark up the exchange rate, so you’re always getting the best possible deal.
 Some card machines ask if you want to pay in pounds instead, so make sure you pick the local currency for the best exchange rate.

-For the rest of the world, after the first £200, we'll add a 3% charge to any money you take out.
-That's to cover our costs – we don't make a profit from it.
-The 30-day period resets exactly 30 days after your first withdrawal, rather than at the start of a new month.
-Your limits are shared across any accounts you have.
-So if you have a joint account, your allowance is split across that account and your personal account: - For example, if you take out £150 on the 2nd of the month and £50 on the 5th, your limits would reset on the 2nd and 5th day of the next month - If you made a third withdrawal before those dates, then we'd charge the withdrawal fee.
+The 30-day period for allowances resets exactly 30 days after your first withdrawal, rather than at the start of a new month.
+Your allowances are shared across any accounts you have.
+So if you have a joint account, your allowance is split across that account and your personal account: - For example, if you take out £150 on the 2nd of the month and £50 on the 5th, your allowance would reset on the 2nd and 5th day of the next month - If you made a third withdrawal before those dates, then we'd charge the withdrawal fee.

 Just be aware that some ATMs will charge you a fee for taking out cash (which we don’t receive), so we recommend using a free machine whenever you can.

-You may need to activate your magstripe to use some foreign ATMs
+You may also need to activate your magstripe to use some foreign ATMs

 If an ATM or card machine asks which account you'd like to use, we suggest picking 'credit', as it's usually the most reliable.